 top of page

-The sun was beating down on Douglas Park, it was a thick day in Chicago's west side.
-Cole Bennett had turned out a real blockbuster for opening day of Summer Smash, the festival collaboration between SPKRBX and Bennett's own Lyrical Lemonade.
-The line of bare skinned youth snaked around the corner for a good quarter mile.
+It was a thick day in Chicago's west side, the sun beating down on Douglas Park.
+Cole Bennett had turned out a true blockbuster for the opening day of Summer Smash, the festival collaboration between SPKRBX and Bennett's own Lyrical Lemonade.
+A line of bare skinned youth snaked around the corner for a good quarter mile.

 As the line finally approached the security manning the opening gate there was this sense of unease that crept in me, a familiar anxiety before entering past events.
 Will my ticket load? (a very modern concern) Will they accept my Covid test? (another one that dates this) Will my wax pen be considered contraband in a recreational state or should I throw it in my sock?